cross-rs/cross/README.md

 $ cross rustc --target powerpc-unknown-linux-gnu --release -- -C lto
 ```

-Additional documentation can be found on the [wiki](https://github.com/cross-rs/cross/wiki).
+Additional documentation can be found on the
+[wiki](https://github.com/cross-rs/cross/wiki) or the `docs/` subfolder.

 ## Configuration